bioinform/somaticseq/somaticseq/utilities/dockered_pipelines/README.md

 3) Finally, the results will be merged.

-The option `--run-workflow` tells the program to execute those scripts.
+  * The option `--run-workflow` tells the program to execute those scripts.
 Without `--run-workflow`, those scripts will be created but not executed (e.g. leaving you the option to submit them to multiple nodes via SGE).
 You may also modify and re-run any of these scripts if things did not end successfully.

+  * The option `--by-caller` tells the program to execute the slowest callers first, in this order (if they are invoked): Scalpel, Vardict, MuTect2, VarScan, LoFreq, MuSE, and then Strelka.
+Otherwise, it will execute by regions.
+Beware though, it will also run the most memory-hungry callers at the same time.

 ```
 makeSomaticScripts.py paired \